Yoga Retreat Kerala- recipes from Kerala

 If you use salt and pepper to flavour bland food, you are already familiar with Keralan cuisine!
-Kerala is the home for a part of the year with our holidays and retreats in South India
+Kerala is the home for a part of the year with our holidays and South India yoga retreats, and in this post, we're bringing you one of our favourite recipes from Kerala.

 The colours and spices of this dish make it a perfect treat any time to transport yourself through the aromas of India.
 It is one of our most versatile household favourites so we thought it’s a great time to share.
 You can skip down to the recipe or read on...

 Black pepper originates from Kerala and history reveals that it was as precious as gold.
 It was called ‘black gold’ and used instead of money.